Tour Duration: 4 Days / 3 Nights

-- Bangladesh is full of mosquito.
-You may find some on your hotel too.
+- Bangladesh is full of mosquitoes.
+You may find some in your hotel too.
 The hotels will normally spray aerosol in your room to keep them away.
 But if they don’t, give a call to the reception instead of spending a sleepless night.
 They will come and spray as many times as you need.
-You can also bring a mosquito spray or buy one upon arrival on the beginning of your trip, which will cost less than $5 US and will cover your whole trip.
+You can also bring a mosquito spray or buy one upon arrival at the beginning of your trip, which will cost less than $5 US and will cover your whole trip.

 - We use car only while it is not possible to avoid, e.g. no train, boat, or flight.
 Roads in Bangladesh are broken and with heavy traffic.
 Be patient while traveling on car.